Draycole/gps-tracker/tests/imu/README.md

 Worth noting that I'm yet to apply calibration offsets and correct for drift.

-But the unit is self functional.
+But I have verified the unit is functional.